 7.

-We have entered the folder "C:\myfile.ext" as the default source file.
+We have entered the file "C:\myfile.ext" as the default source file.
 You may want to change this to something else.

 Delete the text "C:\myfile.ext" and enter the file and path that you wish to use here.